chengzg/SDC_behavior_cloning/writeup_report.md

 I tried to record the video on Track two but the road condition is more complex.
 In the end, i did not include data from track 2.

-To augment the data sat, I also flipped images and angles thinking that this would definitely since it is totally reasonal data for the model.
+To augment the data sat, I also flipped images and angles thinking that this would definitely help since it is totally reasonal data for the model.
-For example, here is an image that has then been flipped:
+For example, here below are two images that have then been flipped:

 ![alt text][image24]
 ![alt text][image25]

 ![alt text][image26]
 ![alt text][image27]

 Etc ....

 After the collection process, I had around 50,000 number of data points.